apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**McCarthy ally to Republican rebels: Go ahead, make my day**
+**41-year-old woman found dead after Florida alligator is spotted with a body in its mouth**

-You can read more about it [here](https://www.politico.com/news/2023/09/24/garret-graves-mccarthy-speaker-00117837).
+You can read more about it [here](https://www.cnn.com/2023/09/24/us/florida-alligator-killed-woman-in-mouth/index.html).

 ## Requirements
 - Python 3.8